 It has been dubbed the 8th natural wonder of the world and there is quite simply no place like it on earth.
 The Ngorongoro Crater is a UNESCO World Heritage Site and it is the undisputed Eden of Africa.
 So why has it taken me all these years to put together a photographic safari to this icon of Africa?
 Well, I have visited the crater extensively for the last six years, searching for a way to unlock its photographic potential and finally I have discovered the secret.
 I now share this secret with you so that you can get awesome and unique photographs.

-The 2nd leg of this safari dovetails beautifully with the crater in that we visit a very special part of the Serengeti where lions on rocky ‘koppies‘ and our vast expansive views continue.
+The 2nd leg of this safari dovetails beautifully with the crater in that we visit a very special part of the Serengeti where again there is hardly anyone else.
+Lions on granite outcrops, known as ‘koppies‘, and vast expansive views continue forever.
 The word ‘siringet‘ means ‘vast’ in the language of the Maasai and the Serengeti really needs no introduction.
+I have been photographing in the Serengeti for the last 10 years extensively and trust me when I tell you that I have found the ultimate corner of this world-renowned park.
 If you want to experience real, wild and expansive Africa then look no further.

-This is an 8 night (9 day) Ngorongoro Crater and Serengeti Photo Safari with an exciting extension option to Ruaha (details appearing at the bottom of this page).
+This is an 8 night (9 day) Ngorongoro Crater and Serengeti Photo Safari with space for only 3 photographers.

 US$18,790 per single photographer.